Facet Joint Sprain

 (Also known as Thoracic Facet Joint Sprain, Zygapophyseal Joint Sprain, Sprained Facet Joint, Facet Joint Dysfunction, Facet Joint Pain, Apophyseal Joint Sprain)

 What is a facet joint sprain?

-A facet joint sprain is a common condition characterized by damage or tearing of the connective tissue (such as ligaments, cartilage and joint capsule) of one of the facet joints of the neck.
+A facet joint sprain is a common condition characterized by damage or tearing of the connective tissue (such as ligaments, cartilage and joint capsule) of one of the facet joints of the upper back.

 Causes of a facet joint sprain

-Facet joint sprains typically occur during excessive bending (i.e. forwards, backwards or sideways), lifting, slouching, or twisting movements of the neck.
-This may occur traumatically due to a specific incident (e.g. in tackling sports, such as rugby or wrestling) or due to repetitive or prolonged forces.
-They may also occur during sleeping particularly in poor posture (figure 2) for prolonged periods of time (e.g. sitting slouched or sleeping in the foetal position) or working with the arms in front of the body (e.g. house work) particularly in poor posture.
+Facet joint sprains typically occur during excessive bending (i.e. forwards, backwards or sideways), lifting or twisting movements.
+They may occur traumatically or due to repetitive or prolonged forces.
+They may also occur due to being in poor posture (figure 2) for prolonged periods of time (e.g. sitting slouched or sleeping in the foetal position) or working with the arms in front of the body (e.g. house work) particularly in poor posture.

 Signs and symptoms of a facet joint sprain

 Patients with this condition may experience a sudden onset of back pain during the causative activity.
 However, it is also common for patients to experience pain and stiffness after the provocative activity, particularly the next morning.
 Symptoms are typically felt on one side of the spine and muscle spasm may be experienced around the affected joint.
 Occasionally pain may be referred into the shoulder blade, ribs, chest, or upper limb.
 Symptoms may be exacerbated with activities that involve twisting, lifting, arching backwards, bending forwards or sideways, sitting for prolonged periods of time (particularly in poor posture), coughing or sneezing.